Storm Zeynep: Strong winds hit Germany days after Ylenia | DW | 19.02.2022

 After storm Ylenia caused deadly accidents and disrupted traffic, parts of Germany have been hit by gale-force winds again.
 At least nine people have died across Europe.

-The second major storm to hit Germany in days has brought extreme gale-force winds on Friday, causing injuries and property damage and killing at least two, according to authorities.
+The second major storm to hit Germany in days has brought extreme gale-force winds on Friday, causing injuries and property damage and killing at least two in the EU country, according to authorities.

-As of Friday night, the storm had already claimed nine lives across Europe.
+As of Friday night, seven other people were reported dead in other parts of Europe, bringing the total number of victims to nine.

 Storm Zeynep, known outside of Germany as storm Eunice, affected several countries in Europe, including the UK, the Netherlands, France and Denmark.